openml/OpenML/docs/docs/benchmark.md

 ### Running and sharing benchmarks
 The code below demonstrates how OpenML benchmarking suites can be conveniently imported for benchmarking using the Python, Java and R APIs.

-The OpenML100 tasks are downloaded through the <a href="https://www.openml.org/s/14" target="_blank">study with the same name</a>, which contains the 100 tasks and also holds all benchmarking results obtained on them.
+The OpenML100 tasks are downloaded through the [https://www.openml.org/s/14](study with the same name)</a>, which contains the 100 tasks and also holds all benchmarking results obtained on them.
 The code also shows how to access the raw data set (although this is not needed to train a model), fit a simple classifier on the defined data splits, and finally publish runs on the OpenML server.

 !!!
 Python (with scikit-learn)
   ``` python
   import openml
   import sklearn